GDPR Compliance

 Being GDPR Compliant

-To be GDPR compliant when using Tideways, you have three options:
+To be GDPR compliant when using Tideways, there are three levels:

-2. You can make sure that you do not transmit personal data, by carefully using the manual instrumentation APIs not to include personal data.
+2. You can make sure that you do not transmit personal data of your users, by carefully using the manual instrumentation APIs not to include personal data.
 See the custom instrumentation docs and specifically your use of \Tideways\Profiler::setCustomVariable.
+Do not use these APIs to transmit emails, user names, and other data.

 3. You can enable "lockdown mode" to enable aggressive filtering of any trace or error payload information that could potentially include anything personal.
 This prevents accidental leaks of information to us, but also reduces the visibility into a lot of non personal data as a precaution, and should therefore be the last resort.
-Please send us an e-mail to [email protected] to enter lockdown mode.
+GDPR Lockdown can be enabled in the General Settings of your organization.

 Personal Data